 Economic and Social Challenges.
-Mexico has suffered from the effects of the slowdown in the United States, temporarily declining oil prices, and the decline in tourism following the September 2001 terrorist attacks.
-With over 80% of the country's exports going to the United States, Mexico's economy contracted 0.8% in 2001 and is projected to grow modestly (1.4%) in 2002, dependent upon recovery in the United States, despite economic growth averaging over 5% in the previous six years.
+Mexico has suffered from the effects of the slowdown in the United States, and the decline in tourism following the September 2001 terrorist attacks.
+With over 80% of the country's exports going to the United States, Mexico's economy contracted 0.8% in 2001 and is projected to grow only 1.1% in 2002, despite economic growth averaging over 5% in the previous six years.
 President Fox was forced to cut the 2001 government budget three times to compensate for a \$1.4 billion shortfall in expected government receipts, and he proposed an austere budget for 2002.
-With no party having a majority in Congress, a patchwork version of the tax and fiscal reform was passed at the end of the year, significantly reducing the anticipated resources to be devoted to health and education.
-Facing continuing opposition in Congress, many observers wonder if Fox will be able to obtain approval of major legislation, including a proposed energy reform that would permit greater private participation in the hydrocarbon and electricity sectors.
+With no party having a majority in Congress, a patchwork version of the tax and fiscal reform was passed at the end of 2001, significantly reducing the anticipated resources to be devoted to health and education.
+Facing continuing opposition in Congress, many observers doubt that Fox will be able to obtain approval of major legislation, including a proposed energy reform that would permit greater private participation in the hydrocarbon and electricity sectors, unless his party has greater success in the July 2003 congressional election.

 Political and Security Challenges.
 President Fox has promised to end corruption and to operate a more transparent and open government, with examination of some of the more notorious past cases.
 He has promised to end government surveillance of opposition politicians, and to strengthen the government's commitment to human rights.
 He has proposed the professionalization of the police under a new public security ministry to deal with widespread public concerns with security and police corruption, and he has promised vigorous efforts against illicit drug traffickers.
 President Fox took several steps in 2001 to end the unresolved situation in Chiapas, including the introduction of indigenous rights legislation, withdrawal of the military from some areas, and release of over 30 Zapatista prisoners.
 However, when the Mexican Congress passed a modified version of the indigenous rights legislation, the Zapatistas denounced the legislation as inadequate and withdrew from any dialogue with the government.

 Foreign Policy Challenges.
-President Fox and Foreign Minister Castaneda have indicated that Mexico will pursue a more activist and diversified foreign policy, with greater involvement in UN activities, and stronger ties to Latin America and Europe.
+President Fox has indicated that Mexico will pursue a more activist and diversified foreign policy, with greater involvement in U.N. activities, and stronger ties to Latin America and Europe.
 President Fox has promoted the so-called Puebla-Panama Plan, which would provide for cooperative development efforts among the Central American countries and the southeastern states of Mexico.
 He is reviving the G-3 group (Colombia, Venezuela, and Mexico), seeking better ties with the Southern Common Market (Mercosur) countries in South America, and he has sought to expand trade with the European Union under the EU-Mexico Free Trade Agreement that went into effect in July 2000.
 Mexico holds a seat on the U.N.
 Security Council, and has played a stronger role in the United Nations' Human Rights Commission.
 On April 19, 2002, Mexico, for the first time, voted in the Commission to censure Cuba, and on April 22, 2002, Cuban President Castro strongly criticized President Fox for pressuring him to leave the international conference in Monterrey early.
+In March 2003, Mexico expressed support for continuing diplomatic efforts under United Nations auspices to achieve the disarmament of Iraq.